w3f/PSPs/PSPs/drafts/psp-6.md

 ### 1.5.3. system_version

 Get the node implementation's version.
-Should be a semver string.
+Should be a [semantic versioning](https://semver.org/lang/de/) string.

 #### 1.5.3.1.
 Parameter